sammosummo/sammosummo.github.io/_posts/2020-03-16-wm-capacity.md

 If the probed item was one of the ones remembered, the observer correctly responds same or different, depending on the type of trial.
 If the probed item was not remembered, the observer guesses, just like on a lapse trial.
-The probability that the observer guesses same is assumed to be fixed, and is denoted by $$ g $$.
+The probability that the observer guesses different is assumed to be fixed, and is denoted by $$ g $$.

 We have fully defined the decision process.
 Now we can simulate the observer's response on a trial, provided we know the set size $$ M $$, whether the correct response was same or different, and the values of the decision variables, $$ z $$,